adamsamec/AccessibleRunner/Readme.md

 # AccessibleRunner
-AccessibleRunner is a simple Windows utility for running console commands with screen reader accessible command output.
-This utility has been created with the aim to allow easy text selection, copying and clearing for the textual output of the user provided command.
+AccessibleRunner is a Windows utility for running console commands with screen reader accessible command output.
+This utility has been created with the aim to allow easy text selection, searching, copying and clearing for the textual output of the user provided command.

 ## Features
 * Command and working directory history.
 History items can be choosed by pressing the Down arrow key when the command or working directory combobox is focused.
+* Find text in command output, with find history which can be browsed using the Down and Up arrow keys.
+The search may or not may be case sensitive.
 * In settings, AccessibleRunner can be set so that notification sound will be played whenever a given regular expression mmatches a new output line.
 This way, if AccessibleRunner is not in foreground, one can get notified when a given string, such as "ERROR", occurs in new output, or when a successful compilation occurs by detecting another string.
-* The command output is narrated via screen reader, with the possibility to narrate even when AccessibleRunner is in background.
+* If screen reader is running, the command output is sent to the screen reader, with the possibility to output even when AccessibleRunner is in background.
+The output is both via speech and braille.

 ## Keyboard shortcuts
 AccessibleRunner supports the following keyboard shortcuts.